KIT-ISAS/RTCF/README.md

 3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the Branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request
+6.

+Also feel free to open an issue at any time.
+Everything i dont know i cant fix :)

 <!-- LICENSE -->